-The Own Funds of the Company are made up of Tier 1 unrestricted capital.
-This is made up of the ordinary share capital and reconciliation reserve.
-There have been no changes in the structure of the Own Funds items from previous reporting period.
+The Own Funds of the Company are made up of Tier 1 unrestricted capital and a small portion of Tier 3.
+This consists of the ordinary share capital, reconciliation reserve and Deferred Tax Asset.
+The only change in the structure of the Own Funds items from the previous reporting period was the Deferred Tax Asset.
+This was due to the fact that the Deferred Tax Asset in the Balance Sheet exceeded the Deferred Tax Liability.